hanielchids/page/README.md

 # page
-Page is styked with styled components so npm install styled-components and style with your css conventions eg. export const HeadingContainer = styled.div `
+Page is styled with styled components so npm install styled-components and style with your css conventions eg.` export const HeadingContainer = styled.div `
     background-color: blue;
     color: white;
+`
 `
 and so on